24 Secrets Pain Doctors Won’t Tell You

 Think twice about having surgery, especially on your back or spine

 I’m in a practice with only three doctors, and between us, we have over 1,000 patients who had back surgery who wish they never had.
 In a Consumer Reports survey, just 60 percent of those who had back surgery were completely or very satisfied with the results.
-Be sure to read up on these secrets surgeons won’t tell you.
+(Here’s how one woman with a herniated disc healed through mind-body exercises.)

 Pain is mental too